 And you look at me,

 Things you will be.

-The plot in a nutshell: A lonely ghost looks for company.
+The plot in a nutshell: A parents thinks about their child’s future.

 A mother walks hand in hand with her daughter and wonders what life has in store for her.
 A father holds his young child and thinks of how special he is.
 The parents note that their child is kind and smart and that there has never been a child exactly like theirs.
 Perhaps their child will bravely save the day or make music that no one else has ever made.
 Maybe they will write a new story or grow plants or flowers.
 Their child may fly or be a caregiver for people or animals.
 Or they might just be kind and smart and brave, with a heart that will continue to grow as they grow.
 The possibilities are limitless, as their child will explore all the world has to offer and the parents will love their child, no matter who or what they grow into.